MESD/SettingsBundle/Resources/doc/index.md

 $settingManger->saveSetting('application', 'theme', 'background', 'blue');
 ```

 The second method accepts the setting object to be saved.
-This is convient when you
+This is convenient when you
 already have the setting object loaded.

 ``` php